2025 Flybys & Aerial Displays

 Rick is an unlimited category International Aerobatic Club pilot and has competed in aerobatic competitions for many years in high performance aircraft such as the Pitts and Sukhoi.
 Rick has won numerous regional aerobatic events.
 He is a former competitive swimmer, speed skater, bicycle racer, cross-country skier, and body builder.
 Such is the type of conditioning required to fly at this level, as Rick alternates between plus 11 and minus 6 Gs, often in the same maneuver.

-Rick is a practicing dentist in Niagara Falls, New York and currently teaches advanced aerobatics to pilots in their own aircraft.
+Rick is a retired dentist in Niagara Falls, New York and currently teaches advanced aerobatics to pilots in their own aircraft.

 Trevor Rafferty